HIPAA Regulations definition

 More Definitions of HIPAA Regulations

-HIPAA Regulations means the regulations promulgated under HIPAA by the U.S. Department of Health and Human Services, including the Privacy Rule and Security Rule.
+HIPAA Regulations means the regulations promulgated under HIPAA and the HITECH Act by the U.S. Department of Health and Human Services (“HHS”), including, but not limited to the Privacy Rule, the Security Rule and the Breach Notification Rule, as and when amended from time to time.

 HIPAA Regulations means, collectively, the Privacy, Security, Breach Notification and Enforcement Rules at 45 CFR Parts 160 and 164.